Friday, 3 October 2025

 From the mid-1950s until the end of the decade, Steve Ditko became Charlton's mainstay artist, contributing dozens of covers and snappy short stories, not a million miles away from what he was doing with Stan Lee over at Marvel pretty much around the same time.

 One interesting aside about Charlton was that they provided publishing services for Harvey Kurtzman's third foray into satire magazines, Humbug.
 After splitting wth EC around the time Mad became a magazine, Kurtzman and Elder struck a deal with Playboy publisher High Hefner to put out a big budget, all-colour newstand humour magazine Trump.
 It only lasted two glorious issues.
 Then in 1957, Kurtzman took another stab at the genre with Humbug, a comic book-size magazine that frequently got lost on the newsstands.
 The money had been put up by Kurtzman and Elder, with substantial contributions from contributors Arnold Roth, Al Jaffee and Harry Chester.
-Productions, printing and distribution was handled anonymously by Charlton Publications.
+Production, printing and distribution was handled anonymously by Charlton Publications.
 Humbug lasted 11 issues.

 Unlike its predecessors Mad and Trump, Humbug was a little more political in its stance, and included prose pieces in among the comic strips.